 We are specialists in divorce/dissolution proceedings and separation agreements.
 When marital breakdown seems overwhelming we can advise you about all of your options to help you decide which course of action is the most appropriate for you.
 We can also advise you in situations which might affect your children and/or your finances.

-Since 2005, gay and lesbian couples have been able to enter into civil partnerships and marry since 2013.
-We are experienced in advising gay and lesbian clients through dissolution or divorce proceedings.
+Since 2005, same sex couples have been able to enter into civil partnerships.
+In 2013, this extended to marriage.
+We are experienced in advising and representing same sex couples through dissolution or divorce proceedings.

 CAN I APPLY FOR A DIVORCE/DISSOLUTION?

 On 6 April 2022, the law to obtain a divorce/dissolution changed significantly.
 It is now considered easier to apply for a divorce/dissolution.

 Although you still have to be married for at least one year there is only one ground for divorce/dissolution which is irretrievable breakdown of the marriage.